sayak-sketch/OIBSIP_JavaDevelopment_taskno-2/Readme.md

 cd path/to/NumberGuessingGame

 (Replace path/to/NumberGuessingGame with the actual path)

+If that does not work use

+cd OIBSIP_JavaDevelopment_taskno-2-master

 Compile the Java Code:
 Use the Java compiler (javac) to compile the source file.
 If you compiled with a newer JDK and are running on an older JRE, you might need to specify the target version: